searchkit/searchkit/docs/setup/extending-components.md

 `this.bemBlocks.container("info").state({disabled:true})` -> "refinement-list__info is-disabled"

 ## Overriding rendering
-You can override rendering methods for some of the searchkit components.
-Below is an example of overriding the HitsStats component
+Some components have the feature to override the display component to allow you to control the markup and contents of the component using either the `itemComponent` or `component` props.
+Example of overriding the default rendering of a hit from `Hits` component.

 ```js